GraphDatabaseExperiments/eFD_experiments/README.md

 ### 5.)
 How does integrity management improve?

 The benefits of normalization become obvious when updating properties on the right hand side of gFDs L:P:X -> Y with many redundant property occurences.
 To highlight how integrity management improves through normalization of property graphs we executed update queries on instances of the original property graph in our datasets and the corresponding queries on the normalized instances of these graphs where the gFD has been transormed into the gUC L:XY:X. In our experiments we performed update queries for property values that present minimal, average and maximum inconsistency.
 In addition we performed these queries on the original and normalized instances each time with and without an index on the property set X.

+In the journal version of our research we performed in addition experiments concerning the insertion of nodes.
+To this end we inserted nodes carrying labels L with exising values associated with the properties XY and nodes with completely new values for all properties.
+Our experiments showcase again how node insertions can be performed much quicker in normalized graphs.

 ### 6.)
 How do queries improve?